deors/deors-demos-microservices/readme.md

 ### 1.6) Set up the book recommendation edge service

 The bookrec edge service is used by clients to interact with the bookrec service.
 As a general rule, services with business logic and access to data stores, should not be exposed directly to clients.
 Therefore, they are called inner services.
-Edge services will wrap access to inner services, as well as adding other non-functional capabilities, like routing, throttling, caching or fault tolerance.
+Edge services will wrap access to inner services, as well as adding other non-functional capabilities, like routing, throttling, caching, data aggregation or fault tolerance.

 Go to `https://start.spring.io/` and create the project with the following settings: